SpexGuy/Zig-AoC-Template/README.md

 If you would like to contribute project files for other development environments, please send a PR.

+## Modifying the template

+You can modify the template to add your own changes across all days.
+To do so, modify template/template.zig and then run `zig build generate`.
+The `$` character in the template will be replaced by the two-digit day number (e.g. 04 or 17).
+This step will only overwrite files which have not been modified, so you will not lose work if you update the template after implementing several days.
+After updating the template and generating, you should check in template/hashes.bin in addition to the updated template and source files.
+This will ensure that the newly generated files are not considered modified if you update the template again.

 ## Setting up ZLS

 Zig has a reasonably robust language server, which can provide autocomplete for VSCode and many other editors.
 It can help significantly with exploring the std lib and suggesting parameter completions.
 The VSCode extension (augusterame.zls-vscode) will automatically install the language server in the background.
 If you are using a different editor, follow their [install instructions](https://zigtools.github.io/install-zls/).
 If you want to install a specific version of the language server (for example for maximum compatibility with 0.10.0), [check their releases page](https://github.com/zigtools/zls/releases) or [follow their instructions to build from source](https://github.com/zigtools/zls#from-source).
 Note that ZLS tracks master, so if you are using Zig 0.10.0 you may need to download a newer version to build ZLS.